davemcg/plaeApp/README.md

 By cloning this repo and downloading (see below) the scEiaD database, you can run PLAE on your local computer.

 ## Warning
-scEiaD is a sqlite file that is approximately **420GB when uncompressed**.
+scEiaD is a sqlite file that is approximately **306 GB when uncompressed**.
 Not a typo!

 # Installation (bash)